The Child’s Best Interests

-Without an attorney, the Florida joint custody laws can be confusing, and you could miss out on valuable time with your child.
+The Florida court system determines custody based on the child’s best interests.
+The law imposes a presumption that it is in the child’s best interest to have regular, continuing contact with both parents following a divorce.
+The Florida joint custody laws are complex, and legal representation is critical when you seek access and valuable time with your child.
 Our Orlando divorce lawyers at the O’Mara Law Group can help you understand how the legal process works and provide skillful representation to ensure you receive the best possible outcome.

 Hiring O’Mara Law Group in Joint Custody Cases